New South Wales social housing program

 Without intervention, this issue is expected to worsen.
 Unmet demand for Aboriginal housing alone is expected to result in an undersupply of more than 12,500 homes by 2031.

-This initiative relates to the national High Priority Initiative for Remote housing overcrowding, which was added to the Infrastructure Priority List in February 2019.
+This proposal relates to the national Early-Stage Proposal for Remote housing overcrowding, which was added to the Infrastructure Priority List in February 2019.

-This initiative is for increasing the availability of social housing in New South Wales.
+This proposal is for increasing the availability of social housing in New South Wales.

 Growing the availability of housing is likely to involve a range of actions, including: